 - Under Roles, select Global administrator.

-- In the assign licenses section, select Create user without product license.
+- In the assign licenses section, select Create user.

 - In the send results in email page, click Create.
 The new Spirion service account details are sent to the admin.